vcla/Causality/README_CVPR.txt

 * analyzeData-besthuman.py -- best human is the human that was most agreed with by all the other humans (Nov 8 2014)
 * analyzeData-nearesthuman.py -- nearest human is the one that was closest to a given computer algorithm (Nov 8 2014) ... this
 * analyzeData-nearesthuman-pr.py -- "first pass on trying to do precision and recall against db data" (Nov 14 2014)
+* plotPR.R generates a set of precision/recall graphs from the output of analyzeData-nearesthuman-pr.py
+* plotPR.sh calls analyzeData-nearesthuman-pr.py and then plotPR.R to generate a set of precision/recall graphs

 evaluateCausalGrammer:
 * getFluentChangesForFluent (operates on causal_grammar.process_events_and_fluents xml)